“I don’t know which level of HSC English is right for me!”

 Some things to note before deciding:

 - Standard, Advanced & Extension 1 English involve completing external HSC exams at the end of the course.
+English Studies also has an external HSC exam, which needs to be completed if you wish to get an ATAR.

 - If you elect to receive an ATAR to get into university, in addition to your HSC, then your HSC English result will automatically be counted regardless of your mark.